 - A technical paper session on Communicating Science to Diverse Audiences,

 - A workshop on How Not to Give a Scientific Presentation,

 - A banquet talk by Randy Olson on What Science Needs: Narrative Training,

 - A plenary session on Communicating Science, featuring author and filmmaker Randy Olson, Chico State professor emeritus Jon Hooper, NSF post-doc and TED fellow Mike Gil, and UC Berkeley doctoral candidate Sara ElShafie, plus

 - A workshop on preparing résumés and developing interviewing skills.

-To foster professional development in other areas, we are also offering pre-conference workshops and symposia on other topics, including watershed restoration, wildlife biologist construction awareness training, wilderness first aid, the impacts of illegal marijuana cultivation on wildlife, and the dilemma of the barred owl invasion in California.
+To foster professional development in other areas, we are also offering pre-conference workshops and symposia on other topics, including watershed restoration, wildlife biologist construction awareness training, wilderness first aid, and the dilemma of the barred owl invasion in California.

 Among our technical papers sessions will be a special session on planning for at-risk species under the U.S. Forest Service 2012 Planning Rule.
 And on Friday, in addition to technical paper sessions, we’re offering numerous activities to encourage and develop students and early career professionals.